farpini/ChunkedWorld_ECS/README.md

 ![](https://github.com/farpini/ProceduralTileChunkedMap_ECS/blob/main/TitleImage.JPG)<br />
 This is a tile map procedural generator.
 It was developed using the ECS architecture and use of burst compiler for best performance.
 Models can be added to the map and are rendered by chunks with a custom method of combining meshes (like GPU instancing).
+It uses a diamond-square algorithm to generate terrains.
 <br /><br />Features:
 <br />-> Map size of 2^n (can be modify for larger sizes);
 <br />-> Map inputs: land height, land roughness and water depth;